 See Presentations to view Service Profit Chain.

 Employee satisfaction and loyalty result primarily from high-quality management support and policies that empower employees to serve their customers productively.

 Customer Loyalty is then created when satisfied, loyal and productive employees serve their customers’ in ways that exceed their expectations.

 The economic benefits of this causal relationship are the profit and growth stimulated by customer loyalty behaviors— referrals, repeat business, willingness to pay a premium and forgive mistakes (longer retention).

 Charlie is currently President, Innovative Strategies LLC, a Scottsdale, AZ-based management consulting firm established in March 2009.
-Prior to starting his consulting business, Charlie was a VP and Director at Avnet, Inc., the Fortune 200 technology distributor, for 9 years.
-During that period he was responsible for the Voice of the Customer Office and Strategic Planning globally for Avnet’s $8 billion Technology Solutions business.
-Prior to Avnet, Charlie was VP Marketing and Planning with The Acacia Group, a Washington, D.C.-based financial services company.
+Prior to starting his consulting business, Charlie was VP and Director, Avnet, Inc., the Fortune 200 technology distributor, for 9 years.
+During that period, he was responsible for the Voice of the Customer Office and Strategic Planning globally for Avnet’s $8 billion Technology Solutions business.
+Prior to Avnet, Charlie was VP Marketing and Planning, The Acacia Group, a Washington, D.C.-based financial services company.
 In his twelve years with Acacia, Charlie became one of the youngest elected officers in Acacia’s 120 year history.
 He has been a graduate business school faculty member at both University of Phoenix and Grand Canyon University.
 And Charlie is a frequent speaker for business, academic and community groups.

 Principal Areas of Consulting Services